JohnDMcMaster/xystitch/README.md

 }
 ```

+# Importing sequentially named files

+Files must be named to have upper left origin and 0 indexed rows/columns.
+rename_xy.py can be used to import files named sequentially, such as a DSLR might take

+Munge order:
+  * Apply column markers (--cols or --endrows)
+  * Remove rows/columns (--rm-even-row etc)
+  * Apply layout

+Supported layouts:
+  * lr-ud: images start at left and go right
+  * rl-ud: iamges start at right and go left
+  * serp-lr-ud: images start at top, go left and go right, then right and go left.
+Rinse and repeat
+  * serp-rl-ud: images start at top, go right and go left, then left and go right.
+Rinse and repeat
+  * serp-lr-du: like serp-lr-ud, but start from bottom instead of top
+  * serp-rl-du: like serp-rl-ud, but start from bottom instead of top

 # Scan config

 This file is output by pyuscope.
 It is used to automatically load scan parameters and shouldn't be required